On the Street: Music and lyrics

-"On the Street"'s title refers to J-Hope's roots in street dance and symbolizes the path he "will continue to walk together" with his fans.
+The song's title refers to J-Hope's roots in street dance and symbolizes the path he "will continue to walk together" with his fans.
 Per a press release from Big Hit, the "street" motif can also be interpreted as a "metaphor for life", as it is "a place where many people's everyday lives pass by".
 Intended as a "meaningful gift" from J-Hope "to everyone who supports [him as an] artist", the song was co-written by J-Hope, Cole, and Pdogg, who also served as producer.
 "On the Street" is a lofi hip hop track with "elements of boom bap mixed with a catchy whistle hook" and an "easy-listening melody".
 Tom Breiham of Stereogum described it as a "pop-rap song" with a "sprightly beat...built on a whistling melody" from J-Hope.
 Lyrically, it contains "warm-hearted lyrics" and a "hopeful message".
 J-Hope performs his verse primarily in Korean, with some lines in English.

 J-Hope opens the track addressing his fans, singing: "Every time I walk / Every time I run / Every time I move / As always, for us" then later rapping "Even my walk was made of your love and your faith".
 He talks about growth; giving "his all to be a symbol of hope" for others (the "Every time I hope, as always, for us" line of the chorus); and encourages the listener to "go on hopefully, wherever you walk".
 Cole's verse follows next and is a "candid, reflective section" that "look[s] back with appreciation on the rapper's journey: 'All hail the mighty survivor of hell…/ Fought tooth and nail/ Just to prevail 'mongst its most ruthless'".
 He goes on to contemplate his future as an artist, "As the moon jumps over the cow/ I contemplate if I should wait to hand over the crown/ And stick around for a bit longer/ I got a strange type of hunger".
 J-Hope repeats "the anthemic chorus" to close out the song, and includes a shoutout to Cole World.